tsubakihikaru/SCPKhmer-Networker/README.md

 Alternatively:

-1. navigate to scpnetworker.github.io and go to /system:join
+1. navigate to [the site](https://tsubakihikaru.github.io/SCPKhmer-Networker/) and go to the system:join page.

 2. Write up an application.